openssl/openssl/README.md

 Limitations and security
 ------------------------

-liboqs and our integration into OpenSSL are designed for prototyping and evaluating quantum-resistant cryptography.
+liboqs and this integration into OpenSSL are designed for prototyping and evaluating quantum-resistant cryptography.
 Security of proposed quantum-resistant algorithms may rapidly change as research advances, and may ultimately be completely insecure against either classical or quantum computers.

 We believe that the NIST Post-Quantum Cryptography standardization project is currently the best avenue to identifying potentially quantum-resistant algorithms.  liboqs does not intend to "pick winners", and we strongly recommend that applications and protocols rely on the outcomes of the NIST standardization project when deploying post-quantum cryptography.